 - The sports video game not only allows gamers to have more perfect versions of themselves, but also more convenient playing situations.

 This 21-word sentence is in the middle of a paragraph and has no transitional emphasis like the previous one.
-If this sentence were the average length (or, even more importantly, longer than average length) of sentences in the entire work with the correlative conjunction not only—but also, omitting the comma before not only—but also would be the appropriate thing to do.
+If this sentence were the average length (or, even more importantly, longer than average length) of sentences in the entire work with the correlative conjunction not only—but also, omitting the comma before but also would be the appropriate thing to do.

 Final point on this.
 Ch.
 6 will discuss correlative conjunctions as “power words” for emphasis in more detail (pp. 169-170).
 One key component to using any grammatical choice for rhetorical effect is to be strategic and use these techniques sparingly.
-I use the not only—but also construction 4 times in 150 pages.
+I use the not only—but also construction four times in 150 pages.
 Considering the book’s word count is over 50,000, that’s not very much.
 I do use “but also” without “not only” twice, so, again, it’s pretty rare.
-I use “not only” without “but also” 4 times.
+I use “not only” without “but also” four times.
 I tend to drop the “also” when I want to have two independent clauses.
 For instance, consider the following sentences:

 - Not only can one be Cam Newton (playing on the couch with his #1 jersey on), but the video game reproduces the roar of the crowd in the Carolina Panthers’ virtual stadium.